 I was puzzled and alarmed.
 What could be the meaning of all this?
 Determined to find the cause of a state of things so mysterious and so shocking, I kept on until I arrived at the East Room, which I entered.
 There I met with a sickening surprise.
-Before me was a catafalque, on which rested a corpse wrapped in funeral vestments.
-Around it were stationed soldiers who were acting as guards; and there was a throng of people, some gazing mournfully upon the corpse whose face was covered, others weeping pitifully.
+In front of me, there was a catafalque, on which rested a corpse wrapped in funeral vestments.
+Around it was stationed soldiers who were acting as guards; and there was a throng of people, some gazing mournfully upon the corpse whose face was covered, others weeping pitifully.

 His friend and law partner, Ward Hill Lamon, noted that Byron’s “The Dream” was one of Lincoln’s favorite poems and he often heard him repeat the following lines: